 Half-Life is my most favorite game of all time.
 How I got to experience it for the first time is a story for another time, but one thing that really caught my eye was the mod scene for Half-Life.
 Much like Quake and Doom before it, people were messing around in WorldCraft making maps for the internet masses.
 Some were interesting, others were bizarre, then there’s the classics.
 The mods that did really interesting stuff for Half-Life, and end up being the must-play mods for the game.
 Such as today’s entry.
 Since Halloween is around the corner, let’s look at the zombified single player mod They Hunger.

 They Hunger was originally released in 1999 as a PC Gamer demo disc freebie, followed by two additional episodes in 2000 and 2001.
-Neil Manke, who had made the Half-Life mod USS Darkstar for PC Gamer earlier in 1999, was already familiar with game modding for promotional purposes such as Coconut Monkey Adventures for Quake II and Soldier of Fortune for Quake.
-(Not to be confused with Soldier of Fortune by Raven Software, this SOF was based off a TV show.)
+Neil Manke, who had made the Half-Life mod USS Darkstar for PC Gamer earlier in 1999, was already familiar with game modding for promotional purposes such as Coconut Monkey Adventures for Quake II and Soldier of Fortune, Inc. for Quake.
+(This is not to be confused with Soldier of Fortune by Raven Software, this SOF was based off a TV show.)
 Naturally, They Hunger looked to do something most Half-Life mods didn’t do at the time, and it definitely succeeded.

 You play as a struggling writer.
 After given a small house in the middle of the country, you overhear about a zombie outbreak that’s taken over the town, with a mad scientist and his sheriff buddy filling the town with their experiments.
 It’s up to you to stop them in any way you can.